Team-RACKlette/.github/profile/README.md

 - Algorithms and complexity
 - Processor and memory architecture

-The team is supervised by **Prof. Torsten Hoefler** and advised by **Hussein**, who provide valuable guidance in preparation and during competitions.
+The team is supervised by **Prof. Torsten Hoefler** and advised by **Hussein Harake**, who provide valuable guidance in preparation and during competitions.

 💡 Our motivation:
 We enjoy exploring performance across the full stack, turning theory into practice, and learning from real-world supercomputing environments such as **CSCS** in Lugano.